g3r4benitez/BlogPostProsig/README.md

 ## About the project
 ### Arquitecture
-  1. API RESTfull created using NestJs
+  1. API RESTfull created with NestJs
   2. N-Tier Arquitecture
   - Controllers
   - Services